pip-services/pip-services-docs/content/en/node/expressions/tokenizers/generic/generic_word_state.md

 linkTitle: "GenericWordState"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    A wordState returns a word from a scanner.
-Like other states, a tokenizer transfers the job of reading to this state, depending on an initial character.
+    A WordState returns a word from a scanner.
 ---

 **Implements**: [IWordState](../../iword_state)

 ### Description

+The GenericWordState class allows you to create a WordState that returns a word from a scanner.

+Important points

+- Like other states, a tokenizer transfers the job of reading to this state, depending on an initial character.
-which characters may begin a word, and this state determines which characters may appear as a second or later character in a word.
-These are typically different sets of characters;
-in particular, it is typical for digits to appear as parts of a word, but not as the initial character of a word.
+- This state determines which characters may appear as a second or later character in a word.
+These are typically different sets of characters; in particular, it is typical for digits to appear as parts of a word, but not as the initial character of a word.

-By default, the following characters may appear in a word.
-The method *setWordChars()* allows customizing this.
+- By default, the following characters may appear in a word (The method *setWordChars()* allows customizing this):
 <blockquote><pre>
 From     To
  'a',    'z'